A Shin Hikari: 2016: five-year-old season

 Following his win in Hong Kong A Shin Hikari was off the racecourse for six months before being sent to France for the Prix d'Ispahan on 24 May.
 The race was run at Chantilly Racecourse as its usual venue, Longchamp, was being redeveloped.
 He was made the 7.4/1 fourth choice behind New Bay, Dariyan (Prix Ganay) and Vadamos (Prix du Muguet) whilst the other five runners included the Grand Prix de Paris winner Erupt.
 Racing on heavy ground he settled in second place behind Vadamos before going to the front 400 metres from the finish.
 He drew further and further away from his rivals in the straight and crossed the line ten lengths clear of Dariyan.
 After the race Sakaguchi said "I had imagined he would jump to the front and lead the race, so I was surprised, but it was good judgement by Yutaka to run him a bit away from the rail where the ground was not as bad.
 It was great to see that he could settle and race from second place, as well as win with that style.
 We can now proudly hold our heads high and go to England for the Royal Ascot meeting".
 Bookmakers responded by making the horse favourite for the Prince of Wales's Stakes.
 In the June 2016 edition of the World's Best Racehorse Rankings A Shin Hikari was rated the best horse in the world, three pounds ahead of California Chrome and Winx.

 A Shin Hikari started odds-on favourite for the Prince of Wales's Stakes at Royal Ascot on 15 June against five opponents including Found and The Grey Gatsby.
 After racing keenly in the early stages he led the field into the straight but then faded badly and finished last behind the upset winner My Dream Boat.
 After a break of four and a half months A Shin Hikari returned in the autumn edition of the Tenno Sho on 30 October.
 He led the field into the straight but weakened in the closing stages to finish eighth behind Maurice.
 In December he attempted to repeat his 2015 success in the Hong Kong Cup and started the 7.6/1 third favourite.
 After misbehaving before the start he took the lead and opened up an advantage of several lengths.
-He was still in front entering the last 200 metres but then weakened rapidly and finished eighth of the twelve runners.
+He was still in front entering the last 200 metres but then weakened rapidly and finished tenth of the twelve runners.

+Racing form

+A Shin Hikari won 10 races out of 15 starts.
+This data is available based on JBIS, netkeiba, HKJC, British Horseracing Authority and racingpost.